flot/flot/docs/API.md

     items is an array you should push your found items into.
 It is unsorted and may hold items from any other plugin or flot's base calculation.
+Note that the items returned by flot's base findNearbyItems method will be sorted by distance.

     The item to be returned should have the following:

     datapoint - The specific bit of information hovered over

-    dataindex - The index of the passed in datapoint in a series
+    dataIndex - The index of the passed in datapoint in a series

     series - The information about the series that was hovered over

-    seriesindex - The index of the series hovered over
+    seriesIndex - The index of the series hovered over

     distance - Distance, in pixels, between the item and cursor.
                If distance is returned as undefined, the item will